Betting on China’s driverless future, Toyota, Bosch, Daimler jump on board Momenta’s $500M round – TechCrunch

 Across the street from Suzhou North, a high-speed railway station in a historic city near Shanghai, a futuristic M-shaped building easily catches the eye of anyone passing by.
 It houses the headquarters of the five-year-old Chinese autonomous driving startup, Momenta.

 Like other major Chinese cities, Suzhou, which is famous for its serene canals and classical gardens, offers subsidized offices and policy support to attract high-tech firms.
 It seems to have chosen well.
 Momenta exceeded $1 billion in valuation in two years and became one of the most-funded driving companies in China.
-The startup has a dazzling list of investors, from Kai-Fu Lee’s Sinovation Ventures, the government of Suzhou, to Mercedes-Benz maker Daimler.
+The startup has a dazzling list of investors, from Kai-Fu Lee’s Sinovation Ventures and the government of Suzhou, to Mercedes-Benz maker Daimler.

-Momenta recently closed another massive round, which nears $500 million and lifts its total funding to over $700 million.
-The investment marks an important step towards the firm’s international expansion, its chief of business development Sun Huan told TechCrunch.
+Momenta recently closed another massive round, which nears $500 million and lifts its total funding to more than $700 million.
+The investment marks an important step toward the firm’s international expansion, its chief of business development Sun Huan told TechCrunch.
 In a few months’ time, Sun will head to Stuttgart, the German hometown of Mercedes-Benz, and open Momenta’s first European office.

 The new funding, a Series C round, was led by Chinese state-backed automaker SAIC Motor, Toyota and Bosch, an indication of the traditional auto monoliths’ conviction to smart driving.